Stylback/home-server/README.md

 > __TL;DR:__ Initially made the build with a Biostar J4105NHU, a BIOS-update broke RAM-support and trying to revert back to the previously known working version bricked it.

-I initially used a Biostar J4105NHU, the motherboard shipped with BIOS-version __J41BW929.BSS__ and worked flawlessly with a pair of 8GB RAM-modules.
+I initially used a [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013), the motherboard shipped with BIOS-version __J41BW929.BSS__ and worked flawlessly with a pair of 8GB RAM-modules.

 A couple of days go by and I shut the system down to do some cable-management, after which it refused to boot.
 I figured I messed something up with the cables and put everything back as it was, no luck.

 I removed one of the RAM-modules and tried again, nothing.

 Finally I popped the CMOS battery out, waited a bit and re-placed it.
 This seemed to have done the job as I was greeted with a login prompt.
 I shut it down and re-placed the other RAM-module, nothing happens.

 I pop the CMOS again, boot with a single module and see the BIOS-version was updated to __J41BWB22.BSS__.
 Determined to regain the ability to use both modules I tried to flash the __J41BW929.BSS__ version using Biostars provided flashing tool.
 The tool reported a successfull flash but the process had in fact _bricked_ the motherboard.
-I was unable to "CMOS-pop" my way out of this one.

 Lesson learned, think thrice before manually flashing your BIOS.
-I have since replaced the board with an ASRock J5040-ITX.
-I also had to replace my RAM-modules with SO-DIMM ones due to board incompatibility.
+I have since replaced the board with an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp).
+I also had to replace my RAM-modules with SO-DIMM ones due to board incompatibility, all in all it made the build about 700 SEK more expensive.

 ## Reference tables